papiodesu/leptos_book/src/islands.md

 }
 ```

-Now the "<h1>」 doesn’t need to be included in the client bundle, or hydrated.
-This seems like a silly distinction now; but note that you can now add as much inert HTML content as you want to the 「HomePage" itself, and the WASM binary size will remain exactly the same.
+Now the "<h1>" doesn’t need to be included in the client bundle, or hydrated.
+This seems like a silly distinction now; but note that you can now add as much inert HTML content as you want to the "HomePage" itself, and the WASM binary size will remain exactly the same.

 In regular hydration mode, your WASM binary size grows as a function of the size/complexity of your app.
 In islands mode, your WASM binary grows as a function of the amount of interactivity in your app.
 You can add as much non-interactive content as you want, outside islands, and it will not increase that binary size.